 The minimum column width is 2 for email.
 As a consequence, emails can have a maximum of 6 columns.

-When the max number of columns is reached, the + Add new disappears.
+When the max number of columns is reached, the + Add new option disappears.

 Remove a column

-Click the Delete action in the top-right of Column properties to remove it.
+Click the Delete action in the top-right of Column structure area to remove it.